Cloyce Dickerson, Sr.

 As a part of the team that won the Junior College Conference Championship, Cloyce scored 19 points and pulled down 21 rebounds to defeat Traverse City, 84 to 76.

 Cloyce was known as one of the most respected players in the AA City League and was awarded the AA City League Sportsmanship Award.
+He entered the AA City League as team player for The House of Spencer; he also played for the teams of Julie’s Pawn Shop and Avery’s.

 Congratulations, Cloyce Dickerson, Sr., you have made your mark in Flint history.